amelia-ng/amelia-ng/README.md

 - Reach me at: [anhthng@umich.edu](mailto:anhthng@umich.edu)
 - My portfolio website: https://amelia-ng.github.io/portfolio

-## Featured Projects
-- Recommendation Systems for Online Retails
-- Vehicle Crash Frequency and Severity Prediction using statistical model The current ones on my Github are all more than three years old.
-The following are some of my upcoming project:

-**Full cycle project:**
-- Food & Drink Map: the anticipated final product is a food and drink map, categorized into Cuisine Types and Specialty
-- Recommendation Systems for Online Retails
-- Vehicle Crash Frequency and Severity Prediction using statistical model

 ## Connect with Me!
 - **Email**: [anhthng@umich.edu](mailto:anhthng@umich.edu)
 - **LinkedIn**: [Amelia Nguyen](https://www.linkedin.com/in/nguyenthuyanh01/)